nasa/openmct/API.md

 * `supportsSubscribe(domainObject, callback, options)` optional.
 Must be implemented to provide realtime telemetry.
 Should return `true` if the provider supports subscriptions for the given domain object (and request options).
 * `subscribe(domainObject, callback, options)` required if `supportsSubscribe` is implemented.
 Establish a subscription for realtime data for the given domain object.
 Should invoke `callback` with a single telemetry datum every time data is received.
 Must return an unsubscribe function.
 Multiple views can subscribe to the same telemetry object, so it should always return a new unsubscribe function.
 * `supportsRequest(domainObject, options)` optional.
 Must be implemented to provide historical telemetry.
 Should return `true` if the provider supports historical requests for the given domain object.
 * `request(domainObject, options)` required if `supportsRequest` is implemented.
 Must return a promise for an array of telemetry datums that fulfills the request.
 The `options` argument will include a `start`, `end`, and `domain` attribute representing the query bounds.
-For more request properties, see Request Properties below.
+See [Telemetry Requests and Responses](#telemetry-requests-and-responses) for more info on how to respond to requests.
 * `supportsMetadata(domainObject)` optional.
 Implement and return `true` for objects that you want to provide dynamic metadata for.
 * `getMetadata(domainObject)` required if `supportsMetadata` is implemented.
 Must return a valid telemetry metadata definition that includes at least one valueMetadata definition.
 * `supportsLimits(domainObject)` optional.
 Implement and return `true` for domain objects that you want to provide a limit evaluator for.